 The stamen of the Crocus Sativus flower requires hand harvesting.
 This delicate herb can be expensive, but it certainly has its place in those special dishes served from time to time.

 Considering its importance in Ayurveda for supporting the assimilation of nutrients and the formation of new tissue.

 Used in strands, Saffron adds elegance while healing, and remember, a little goes a long way.

 A sweet spice, cardamom is often used in desserts and combines well with other sweet spices, such as cinnamon and fennel.

 It assist with efficient digestion, and affects both Kapha and Vata positively.
 Cardamom is found in various forms, from the whole pods and whole seeds to powdered versions of both.

 The whole pods can be crushed just enough to open slightly and added to rice at the beginning of cooking (along with saffron.)

 Cardamom also works well as a beverage or desserts.
 The whole seeds can be crushed and sprinkled on top of fresh fruit, or ground and used in baked goods.

-While freshly ground cardamom has a fuller flavour and aroma, commercially ground cardamom is still wonderful ingerdient when added to baked goods and puddings.
+While freshly ground cardamom has a fuller flavor and aroma, commercially ground cardamom is still a wonderful ingredient when added to baked goods and puddings.

 Eating less meat, poultry, and fish can improve your mood according to research featured in the Nutrition Journal.